Agent Customization

-Switch to Agent Instructions view using the
+Switch to Agent Customization view using the

 icon in the main menu.